Capstone Scholars Fellows

-- Be involved in the Capstone Scholars Program by attending one additional Capstone Scholars event per semester
+- Be involved in the Capstone Scholars Program by attending one additional Capstone Scholars event per academic year.

-- Complete the Graduation with Leadership Distinction online Orientation and register for at least one pathway.
+- Complete the Graduation with Leadership Distinction online orientation.

 - Participate in one of the following high impact practices for at least a semester:

-- Complete an internship or co-op, or substantive work experience (minimum of 12 weeks/240 hours)
+- Complete an internship or co-op, or substantive work experience (12 weeks and 240 hours)

 - Complete a 3 credit hour service-learning class

-- Present your beyond the classroom experience at the Capstone Scholars Colloquium the following Fall*
+- Present your experience at the Capstone Scholars Colloquium the following Fall

 If a student misses a semester requirement deadline, they automatically become ineligible to become a Capstone Scholars Fellow.